ietf-wg-jose/json-web-proof/draft-ietf-jose-json-web-proof.md

 are being used that MUST be understood and processed.
 Its value is an array listing the Header Parameter labels present in the JWP Header that use those extensions.
-For JSON Protected Headers this is a list of strings, while a CBOR protected header may be a list containing string and int values.
+For JSON Protected Headers this is a list of strings, while for CBOR protected headers it is a list containing string and/or int values.

 If any of the listed extension Header Parameters are not understood and supported by the recipient, then the JWP is invalid.